 This is the tip of the iceberg on what you can do if you embrace adding tax prep/planning to your business.
 Some great business growth is taking place this year for those who have added tax prep and it is only going to keep growing.”

-This testimonial may not be representative of the experience of other clients (agents).
-These testimonials is no guarantee of future performance or success.
+These testimonials may not be representative of the experience of other clients (agents).
+These testimonials are no guarantee of future performance or success.